 To be able to meet this challenge, you need our advanced telemetry features, such as after-hours monitoring, email alerts, automatic notification and correction, nuisance alarm filtering and qualification.
 You're not going to get what you need from your legacy system.

-The bottom line is that keeping your network monitoring system forever is not a viable option, for many reasons:
+The bottom line is that keeping your network monitoring system longer than its expected life span is not a viable option, for many reasons:

 Your legacy monitoring system will break down at any point.